Vitest comes with a UI that runs in the browser. It can show code, and even print out

 Vitest supports modern features like ES modules, TypeScript, JSX, PostCSS, async-await and more—all without the need for complex configuration. (docs)

 Vitest makes migrating from Jest as easy as possible.
-It supports Jest assertions by default.
+The assertions are exactly the same as Jest’s.
 That was exciting enough, but I was surprised to see that the Jest interop goes even further.
 Special functions like

 jest.useFakeTimers() have equivalents Vitest as